Gibbs Surname Meaning, History & Origin

-Gibbs Surname Genealogy
+Gibbs Surname Meaning

-Gibson surname was more common in northern England and in Scotland.
+The principal surnames from Gib were Gibbs and Gibson (both meaning son of Gib).
+The Gibson surname was more common in northern England and in Scotland.
 However, the variant spelling Gibb was also to be found in Scotland.

-Gibbs Resources on
+Gibbs Surname Resources on

 - Gibbs Arms and Name History